-Sometimes, we take a side trip to see scary things even when we should not.
-Sometimes, curiosity wins out, and we take reckless actions that could cost our lives.
+Sometimes we take detours to see things that frighten us, even when we know we should not.
+Sometimes curiosity wins, and we make reckless choices that could cost us our lives.

-One day, as if compelled by an unseen force, Aomi intentionally veered off course, heading deep into a narrow inlet.
+One day, as if compelled by an unseen force, Aomi deliberately veers off course, heading deep into a narrow inlet.

 I want to see a glacier with my own eyes at least once in my life.

-I want to sail the sea of floating ice, yet it always seems like an unreachable dream.
+I have dreamed of sailing through a sea of floating ice, though it has felt like an unreachable fantasy.

-It is said that glaciers from the Andes mountains crash into the sea at the far end of this narrow inlet, which spans one to two kilometers wide and stretches over 20 kilometers long.
+It is said that glaciers from the Andes crash into the sea at the far end of this narrow inlet, which spans 1 to 2 kilometers wide and stretches more than 20 kilometers in length.

-Aomi and I arrive at the entrance to Seno Iceberg one afternoon, as the islands around are drenched in light rain.
-The color of the surrounding seawater has somehow turned milky white.
-I reach out from Aomi's deck to touch the surface, and it stings my fingers with its cold like ice.
-The spray on my face is almost tasteless, unlike the ordinary salty spray at sea.
-It must be the water from the glacier; undoubtedly, a glacier lies ahead.
+Aomi and I arrive at the entrance to Seno Iceberg one afternoon, as the surrounding islands are drenched in persistent light rain.
+Strangely, the color of the seawater has turned a cloudy white.
+I reach out from Aomi’s deck to touch the surface.
+It stings my fingers like ice.
+The spray on my face has no taste, unlike the salty water of the ocean.
+It must be glacial water.
+A glacier surely lies ahead.

-Steep mountains rise like walls on either side of the narrow inlet, and gusty Williwaw winds often tilt Aomi's mast wildly.
-Riding the following wind, Aomi navigates the winding corridor-like passage to its farthest end.
+Steep mountains rise like walls on either side of the narrow inlet, and gusty Williwaw winds often tilt Aomi’s mast significantly.
+Pushed by a following wind, Aomi makes her way through the winding, corridor‑like channel.

-The going may be good, but the return will be against the wind.
+The way in is easy, but the way out will be against the wind.
 Tacking back and forth against the wind in a narrow inlet is difficult.
 Should I turn back?

-"What is the point of doing this?
-This is an unnecessary detour.
-I should not risk it just to see the scenery."
+What’s the point of doing this?
+It’s an unnecessary detour.
+I shouldn’t risk it just to see the scenery.

-But the desire to see the glacier prevailed.
+But the desire to see the glacier wins.

-The air temperature drops steadily as Aomi goes down the channel.
-This must be a sign of a glacier ahead.
+The air temperature drops steadily as Aomi moves farther into the channel.
+This must be a sign that a glacier is ahead.
 I will finally see the real thing soon, but I can still hardly believe it.

-Eventually, after rounding a bend, the landscape ahead shifts dramatically, exposing the canal's end.
-It is a sight beyond anything I have ever seen.
+Eventually, after rounding a bend, the view suddenly opens, and the channel ends in a breathtaking scene.
+It is far beyond anything I have ever seen.

-The glaciers fill the channel of the mountain valley in front of me, and the waterway has come to a dead end.
-It is as if a movie screen has been set up at the end of the channel, projecting images of the pale blue ice wall.
-In front of the ice wall, countless ice floes drift on the water.
-Under the dimly lit, overcast sky, each ice floe glows in white and blue, as if emitting its own light.
+A glacier fills the valley ahead, the waterway coming to a dead end.
+It is as if a movie screen had been set up at the end of the channel, and the image of the pale blue ice wall were being projected onto it.
+In front of the screen, countless ice floes drift on the water.
+Under the dimly lit, overcast sky, each one glows white and blue, as if shining with inner light.

-I feel as though my eyes are out of focus; I can't grasp the size of the ice, its distance, or its actual appearance, even though it's right in front of me.
-I find myself leaning forward to look at the scenery while holding the helm, excited.
+I feel as though my eyes are out of focus.
+I cannot grasp the size of the ice, its distance, or even its true shape, though it stands directly in front of me.
+I find myself leaning forward, hand on the tiller stick, excited.

-While Aomi is leaving, I look back many times; the glacier is just too beautiful, like a blue screen rising beyond the drifting ice.
+As Aomi begins to retreat, I look back many times.
+The glacier is too beautiful, as if a blue screen were rising beyond the drifting ice.
 It is hard to believe that this is a scene from this world.
-I want to cut through the drifting ice and go right up to the glacier, but I can't.
-It would be reckless and something I should not do.
+I want to cut through the field of drifting ice floes and reach the glacier itself, but I cannot.
+It would be reckless.
+I must not.

 Aomi continues on her way back.
-I turn around once more, grab my binoculars, and take a closer look.
-Even though the water appears full of ice, there seem to be sparse areas, too.
-If I meander through the drifting ice, I might be able to reach right in front of the blue glacier.
+I turn my body back, raise my binoculars, and take a closer look.
+Even though the water appears full of ice floes, there also seem to be gaps between them.
+If I make my way carefully through the drifting ice, I might reach the blue glacier.

-I turn Aomi's bow and head toward the glacier's blue screen again, in the approaching nightfall and the rising headwind.
+I turn Aomi’s bow again and head toward the glacier’s blue screen, into the rising headwind and the approaching nightfall.

 Hi!
 Any questions or suggestions about the content are greatly appreciated.